PabloIbannez/VLMP/docs/Models.rst

 	  - Padding to be added to the box to place the particle.
 	  - list of two lists of three floats
 	  - [[0.0, 0.0, 0.0], [0.0, 0.0, 0.0]]
+	* - particleName
+	  - Name of the particle to be added to the system.
+	  - str
+	  - W
+	* - alpha
+	  - Alpha parameter of the steric potential for soft-core behavior.
+	  - float
+	  - 0.5
 	* - particleMass
 	  - Mass of the particle to be added to the system.
 	  - float
 	  - 1.0
+	* - particleCharge
+	  - Charge of the particle to be added to the system.
+	  - float
+	  - 0.0
+	* - cutOffFactor
+	  - Factor to multiply the sigma parameter to obtain the cut-off distance.
+	  - float
+	  - 1.5
+	* - condition
+	  - Condition for the interaction.
+Options: 'inter', 'intra', etc.
+	  - str
+	  - inter

 Example: